worthingtonse/client-prompts/qmail_services/QMAIL_TELL_COMMAND.md

 ## Authorization

 **IMPORTANT:** Authorization is via AN (Authenticity Number) ONLY.
-- Recipients do NOT need to be listed in `user.php` to receive mail
+- Recipients do NOT need to be listed in a directory to receive mail
 - The AN proves ownership of the sender's coin/mailbox
-- `user.php` is for optional profile data only (name, avatar, fees)
+- Diectories such as the stopgap `users.php` is for optional profile data only (name, avatar, fees)

 ## Request Payload Structure (Decrypted)